chaser164/gutcheck/README.md

 -----------------------------------------------------------------------------------

 MORE THINGS TO CONSIDER:
-- Add a modal or Tabs to provide a way to show the full URL before navigating to footnote?
 - Add a way to disallow posting on pages where chrome cannot find a URL (only show AddPostPage when URL is set?)
 - Make sure to set the cookies to 'Strict' to limit CSRF attack vulnerability when using as chrome extension
 - Expand post view / go to individual post page to see footnotes
-- Add usernames to users
 - Add shorthand displays to indicate especially large upvote/downvote numbers
-- Change 'no reports yet. be the first! message (?)
+- Change 'no reports yet. be the first!' message (?)
+- Consider changing the terminology 'alias' around?